allisonwang25/cse15l-lab-reports-win24/lab1.md

      ![Image](/cd/noArgument.png)
      * The working directory when the command was run was `/home/lecture1/messages`, as shown in the screenshot
      * By entering the command `cd` with no argument, it runs `cd`'s default action.
 The user is returned to the root directory, `/home`.
-     * The output is not an error.
+     * No error occurs.
    * Path to _Directory_ as Argument

      ![Image](/cd/pathToDirectory.png)
      * The working directory when the command was run was `/home`, as shown in the screenshot
      * By entering the command `cd` followed by the path to a directory, the user is taken to the directory given in the argument, as long as that directory is within the working directory.
 In this case, since `lecture1` is within the `/home` directory, the user is taken into the `/home/lecture1` directory.
-     * The output is not an error.
+     * No error occurs.
    * Path to _File_ as Argument

      ![Image](/cd/pathToFile.png)